Ian Holm: Death

 Holm died in hospital in London on 19 June 2020 at the age of 88.
 According to Alex Irwin, Holm's agent, his death was related to Parkinson's disease.
 His remains are interred on the western side of Highgate Cemetery.

 Posthumous image use

-With the consent of his heirs, the role of android Rook was generated from Holm's archive data and computer-generated imagery for the 2024 film Alien: Romulus, the identical model to Ash, the character of the first Alien film, he played in 1979.
+For the 2024 film Alien: Romulus, the android character Rook was meant to be the same model as Ash, the character Holm played in the first Alien film in 1979.
+With the consent of his heirs, the depiction of Rook was created using a combination of animatronics and computer-generated imagery based on Holm's archive data, with another actor providing Rook's voice.